alexaibio/teaching_content/Transformers/attention.md

 ## Fixed Embeddings
 Embedding is a widely known technique used to compress high-dimensional vectors of features into smaller, fixed-size vectors while preserving the relative distances between the original vectors.

-We can iilustrate it by a short example from NLP domain.
-Lets imagine we need to compare how two pieces of text are simiar to each other.
+I can iilustrate this concept by a short example from NLP domain.
+Lets imagine we need to compare two texts and say how simiar they are.

-The common technic to represent a text in NLP is Bag Of Words (BofW).
-The idea behind that is to simply to count words in the text and then represent this text as one-dimensional vector which consists of vocabulary (list of all possible words) and approprita e count of particular words.
+Before to that we need to convert the text into a vector of numbers.
+The common technic to represent a text as numbers in NLP is Bag Of Words (BofW).
+The idea behind that is to simply to count words in the text and then represent this text as one-dimensional vector which consists of vocabulary (list of all possible words) and approprite number close to each vocabulary position (count of particular word).

-It is easy to imagine that the lenth of such vector might easily exceed 10000 or so (since potentially might be 10000 english words), that makes operation on this vector not convinient, espesially taking into account that the vector might be extreemly sparse.
+It is easy to imagine that the lenth of such vector might easily exceed 10000 or so (since potentially might be 10000+ english words), that makes operation on this vector not convinient, espesially taking into account that the vector might be extreemly sparse.
 On top of that each texts might have different number of words, so vector might potentially have different size which will make hard to calculate the distance.

-The solution would be to
+The solution is to compress those vectors as follows
-- make all those text vectors be a same size
+- they need to be of a same size
-- compress them into a mach smaller size like 256 or 512
+- compress them into a much smaller size like 256 or 512
+- we need to preserve the meaning of text, i.e. in term of similarotyes, all similarities between texts must be preserved

-That operation of representing long vector with shorter one is called embedding and result in vectors of fixed size.
+That operation of representing long vector with shorter one preserving the distances is called embedding and result in vectors of fixed size.

-There are many technics to create embeddings, for example
+Multiple technics exists to create embeddings, for example
 - Word2Vec
 - Matrix Factorization
 - GloVe
 - etc

-One of manipulation we might do with those vectors is a distance (similarity) calculation and embeddings have a nice property of similar by meaning words are close to each other, it is actually a third important property of embedding vectors